panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 # Contributions {#Contributions}

-These contributions were analyzed to arrive at the Lessons Learned captured in {{LessonsLearned}}.
+Contributions on these Path Aware networking technologies were analyzed to arrive at the Lessons Learned captured in {{LessonsLearned}}.

 ## Stream Transport (ST, ST2, ST2+) {#ST2}